channel-conflict-header

 Conflicts are a normal part of running any business, including an ecommerce business.
 And adding channels beyond DTC doesn’t make sense for every brand or brand stage.

-However, store-owner looking to expand the ways they distribute can minimize potential conflicts by:
+However, store owners looking to expand the ways they distribute can minimize potential conflicts by:

 • Assessing whether new channels are a good fit for your brand before adding them